laurent-martin/aspera-api-examples/doc/README.md

 Link: <https://hsts.example.com:9092/ops/transfers?iteration_token=1440571>; rel="next"
 ```

-Calling the specified URL will return subsequent results.
+Calling the URL specified in `Link` will return subsequent results, and so on...
-To get all information, repeat until response is an empty array.
+To get all information, repeat with the response' Link URL until response is an empty array and the `iteration_token` does not change.
-When new information is available, subsequent calls will return data and a new `iteration_token`.
+When new information is available, a new call will return data and a new `iteration_token`.
-A number of query parameters allow filtering only necessary information, for example: `active_only`.
+A number of query parameters allow filtering only necessary information, for example: `active_only=true`.
+Using query `view=id` will return only transfer ids, and specific information can be retrieved using `GET /ops/transfers/<id>`.

 For example, using `ascli`: